Babylon forgoes IPO in U.S., focuses on ironSource merger

 Israel’s financial daily Globes said the companies together could have an estimated value of $1 billion.

-In April Babylon signed a four-year cooperation agreement with Yahoo Inc in the Internet sector, including on mobile devices.
-In 2012 Google was the main source of revenue for Babylon.
-(Reporting by Ari Rabinovitch; Editing by Tova Cohen)
+In April Babylon signed a four-year cooperation agreement with Yahoo Inc YHOO.O in the Internet sector, including on mobile devices.
+In 2012 Google (GOOG.O) was the main source of revenue for Babylon.